 - Dream Bigger: Extra cash lets you chase goals like travel or buying a home.

-Your path to financial freedom starts with steady steps using a student loan amortization calculator with extra payments.
+Your path to financial freedom starts with steady steps using this calculator.

 Mistakes to Dodge When Paying Off Loans Faster

-While using a student loan amortization calculator with extra payments, steer clear of these traps:
+While using the calculator, steer clear of these traps:

 - Skipping Emergency Savings: Build a 3–6 month cushion first.